RobinGJonsson/Portfolio-Project-1/README.md

 ![Footer](assets/images/footer.png)

+# Media Queries
+- 1150px
+    - Adjust marign of logo to fit everything
+    - Adjust .train-with-us .text-content
+    - Change radio field to display block so that each option displays on their own line

+- 900px
+    - Change header line height to fit all the content on two different rows in the header
+    - Make logo font size smaller
+    - Move singup button in the header to the right
+    - Move special offer to horizontal center and make it 50% of screen width and make its content smaller
+    - Stack the why us content untop of eachother
+    - Change image height of train-with-us to auto
+    - Move train-with-us to center and stack on top of eachother
+    - Change width, padding and margin of content in the Goals page
+    - Stack content on Goals page on top of eachother
+    - Change video size's max height and width

+ - 600px
+    - Make logo, navbar, special offer h2 font size smaller

+- 450px
+    - Make signup button in header smaller
+    - Change special offer width to auto

 ### Features Left to Implement

 - Possibly add a Gallery page
 - Add more content to sections
 - Add Contact page
 - Add about us
+- More styling to Sign up page

 # Testing
 Here we'll go over each part of the site and explain how things should look and act